7 Benefits Of Turkey Tail Mushrooms And Possible Side Effects

 Image: Shutterstock

 Another study suggests that combining turkey mushroom extracts with extracts of reishi mushroom (Ganoderma lucidum) might be effective in treating HPV (17).
-However, more research is warranted in this regard.
+Reishi mushroom benefits also include their potential to support immune function and overall health.
+However, more research is warranted.

 6. May Improve Athletic Performance